swhid/specification/Chapters/6_Qualified_identifiers.md

 ### 6.3 Comparing qualified SWHIDs

 One can determine whether two software artifacts are identical (bit by bit) by comparing their core SWHIDs, ignoring all qualifiers.
-If the core SWHIDs match, the software artifacts they represent are identical.
+If the core SWHIDs are equal, the software artifacts they represent are identical.

 To determine if two SWHIDs represent the same software artifact (or fragment